-Afghanistan is a post-conflict state in a critical transition phase to taking full control over national security.
-Security sector reforms started in 2001.
+Afghanistan is a post-conflict state in a critical transition phase to taking full control of national security.
+Security sector reform started in 2001.

 SSR Snapshot: Table of Contents

 1. SSR Summary

 Afghanistan has been in an almost constant state of conflict since the Soviet Union intervention in 1979.
 The Taliban movement eventually gained control of approximately 90 percent of Afghanistan, ruling large parts of the country from 1996 to 2001.

 Anticipating the fall of the Taliban after the September 11 terrorist attacks, the United Nations Security Council (UNSC) passed Resolution 1378 (2001) on November 14 which condemned the Taliban and supported “the efforts of the Afghan people to replace the Taliban regime” and requested that UN member states “provide long term-social assistance for the social and economic reconstruction of Afghanistan” (UNSC, 2001).